Swisshome, Oregon

 Swisshome is an unincorporated community in Lane County, in the U.S. state of Oregon.
-It is along the Siuslaw River northeast of Mapleton, on Oregon Route 36.
+It is located along the Siuslaw River northeast of Mapleton, on Oregon Route 36.

 The community's name was conferred in honor of a local Swiss family.
 Swisshome post office was established in 1902.
 The Coos Bay Rail Link passes through Swisshome.

 The Deadwood Creek Bridge and the Wildcat Creek Bridge near Swisshome are two covered bridges that are on the National Register of Historic Places.